 In 1993 my family and I lived in a home located in a flood plain.
 That spring and summer we had massive amounts of rain and the standing joke in the area was that we all needed to start building an ark!
-Unfortunately, that joke proved to be not too far off.
-Over the course of a few weeks the river started rising, faster and faster, and the rains kept coming.
-Finally it proved to be too much for the various levees in the region and one by one they started to fail.
-Within a matter of a few hours our beautiful home was surrounded by nasty, dirty, flood water.
-My husband and I had an emergency plan in place, in case the levee did break.
+Unfortunately, that joke proved to be true.
+Over the course of a few weeks, the river started rising, higher and higher, and the rains kept coming.
+Finally, it proved to be too much for the various levees in the region, and one by one they started to fail.
+Within a matter of a few hours, our beautiful home was surrounded by nasty, dirty, flood water.
+My then-husband and I had an emergency plan in place, just in case the levee did break.
 Our three small children stayed with relatives and my husband and I stayed in our house.
-We had a small boat with a motor so that we could boat a couple miles to the closest little town and replenish our supplies.
-We also had a generator we kept going to keep the sump pump from backing up in our basement, (which we did manage to keep dry throughout the course of the flood).
-Needless to say it was a stressful and harrowing time in our lives.
+We had a small boat with a motor so that we could boat a couple of miles to the closest little town and replenish our supplies.
+We also had a generator that we kept going to keep the sump pump from backing up in our basement (which we did manage to keep dry throughout the course of the flood).
+Needless to say, it was a stressful and harrowing time in our lives.

 Through the course of the next few weeks, I was exposed to contaminated river water.
 It would splash on our supplies, and on us, as we boated back and forth from our home to the nearest little town where we obtained fresh water, fuel, and supplies.